Author: Ariel Wilchek, Creative Director

 4. Embrace that we are social creatures.

-source: MIT Tech Review).
+This year has not been the introverts’ paradise that the social media meme world would have us believe (source: MIT Tech Review).
 In fact, higher introversion is associated with increased loneliness, depression and anxiety(source: Frontiers in Psychology).
 Everyone needs stimuli, dialogue and human connection.
 In fact, 50% of attendees at virtual events engage using social media compared to just 16% at in-person events (source: Business Wire), creating an incredible opportunity to connect to a broader audience using the sharing power of virtual attendees.

 The potential for face-to-face, virtual-to-virtual and face-to-virtual human connections are all hybrid experiential realities.
 Networking via AI-fueled interactions will match people based on common interests, regionality or other data points and connect us across previously uncrossed thresholds.